A travel journal is a must-have for any seasoned traveler who wants a personalized memento from their trip.

 It Doesn’t Have to Be Words

-Not everyone is good with words, and that’s okay.
-Your travel journal doesn’t have to be words.
 If you’re a visual person, consider getting a blank-page journal rather than a lined journal and dedicate your travel journal to sketches.

 Use an art journal as a travel journal and draw your journey.
 Sketch the famous structures, gorgeous landscapes, and native plants you encounter on your way.
-Your imagination and creativity can fill in the rest.

 Note the Little Things

 But what was the name of that little diner you popped into that had the best coffee you’ve ever tasted?
+What was the street with the cute little vistas?

 Give Yourself Time

 When we’re on a trip, we often want to go go go to see everything there is to see.
-However, be sure to schedule breaks.

 These mindfulness breaks are the perfect opportunity to open your journal and record what you’re feeling at the time.
-Set aside time at the end of each day to recap your experiences.

 Describe Your Feelings

-Angkor Watt at sunrise is an awe-inspiring site.
+Angkor Wat at sunrise is an awe-inspiring site.
 As the dark cloud of night lifts and the brilliant colors of morning appear on the horizon, the temple lights up in brilliant bursts of gold, yellow, and orange.
 The spectacle is a once-in-a-lifetime experience.

 Don’t you want to remember exactly how you felt when the first light rays hit the temple?
-Or the sense of accomplishment bursting through your veins when you completed the hike up to the temple of the moon and laid eyes upon Machu Pichu through the fog?
+Or the sense of accomplishment bursting through your veins when you completed the hike up to the temple of the moon and laid eyes upon Machu Picchu through the fog?

 These intense feelings are fleeting, but if you record them in your travel journal, you’ll remember them for the rest of your life.